 Federal law gives active-duty military personnel special protections in home foreclosures.
 If you’re on active duty or recently completed active duty, notify your lender, and ask whether these protections apply to your situation.

 If you’re struggling to make your mortgage payment, the first things you should do are:

 - Don’t ignore your situation.
 Waiting to get help will only make it harder for your lender to work with you to find a solution.

 - Contact a housing counselor.
 A counselor can help you before, during, and after a foreclosure.
 Getting help sooner might give you more options to keep your home.

 - Pay attention to communications from your lender.
-Not opening your mail or not answering your phone won’t stop the foreclosure process.
+Ignoring your mail and phone won’t stop the foreclosure process.
 Read the information you receive and be open to discussing your options.

 - Watch out for mortgage modification scams.
 You may receive letters or phone calls from companies that promise quick fixes.
 If you receive such a solicitation, call your mortgage company and ask whether the offer is legitimate.
 Your mortgage servicer’s phone number should be on your monthly mortgage statement.

 - If you’ve already missed a mortgage payment or think you will miss one or more payments in the near future, contact your lender and explain what’s happening and why.

 - Foreclosures are costly for lenders.
 Yours may be willing to work with you to figure out a way for you to catch up on your mortgage payments.